 9. Check the weather – You need to check the weather before you go hiking.
 Yes, even if you are going on a short hike.
 Knowing what the weather is like will help you plan what clothes to wear and will help you make plans for bringing extra water and/or food.
 Some of the best hiking spots can be dangerous with just a little rain.

 10. Comfortable clothing – Wear clothing that is comfortable to move around in, breathable, and suited for the environment you will be in.
-Depending on where you are hiking you might want to consider moisture-wicking clothes like Under Armor.
+Depending on where you are hiking you might want to consider moisture-wicking clothes.
 You could even consider a lightweight jacket or poncho depending on where and when you are hiking.

 11. Plan your route – Pick a trail that is right for you.
 Trails are often marked as beginner, intermediate, and advanced.
 You need to pick one that is right for everyone in your group’s fitness levels.
 We tend to stick to beginner trails but have done short intermediate trails with the girls.
 On our first hike, we took the beginner trail.
 We were enjoying it so much that we decided to take the branch off to the harder, longer trail and it was, in fact, harder and longer.
 We had to carry the girls through a good deal of it.

 12. GPS – Bring a map, compass, or GPS to help you navigate.
 We usually use the GPS on our phones with a downloaded map.
 That way, when the GPS signal goes out we have the map as a back up.

 13. Start slow – It’s always best to make your first few hikes short.
 Our favorite hikes are around 2 miles and can be done by all of us within an hour or so.
 We also plan our hikes near public restrooms/porta potties because with two potty training girls you need to have access to a restroom.